Iris-Black/Iris-Black.github.io/_posts/2021-12-02-Muscogee-Stories.md

 - In "The Origin of Races", we see a sense of inferiority embedded in Native American culture.

 - By ranking humans as White People > Native Americans > Black People; they accept their defeat against the Europeans, while seeing black people as even lower, possibly to feel better.

+- By stating the white could read and the natives couldn't, and saying the natives didn't know; they put themselves lower on an intellectual level.
+Why?

+- As the natives didn't even know the white and the black even existed before they came to the Americas, this myth must have been formed after the colonial invasions.
+Thus, it is a product of a culture formed by exterior means, by the Europeans.
+While it does not represent the native people of the old, it may represent the